Primary Care Network

-In BC, the patient medical home is now being recognized as the foundation on which to build a streamlined and accessible service to patients.
-The following website provides more detail on the plan for patient medical homes in BC:
+In BC, this model is now being recognized as the foundation on which to build a streamlined and accessible service to patients.
+The following website provides more detail on the plan for BC:

-At the community level, individual PMHs are networked with each other and optimally integrated with health authority and community services, to form a Primary Care Network (PCN).
+At the community level, individual clinics are networked with each other and optimally integrated with health authority and community services, to form a Primary Care Network (PCN).

 This model focuses on the Primary Care Network (enhancing patient medical homes and integration with existing health authority and community services) and does not include development of specialized community service programs.